The Calgary Pediatric Stroke Program team standing in a field

 Dr. Eli Kinney-Lang

-Eli is the technical lead for the BCI program.
+Eli leads the technical arm of BCI4Kids within his research program in the Department of Biomedical Engineering.
 He is originally from Laramie, Wyoming and completed his PhD in biomedical signal processing in Edinburgh, Scotland.
 He is extremely passionate about progressing the field of pediatric BCI research and collaborating with other research groups, clinicians, industry partners and families.
 As an avid game enthusiast, he is very interested in developing and adapting games for children with disabilities and gamifying BCI.
 In addition to playing games of all sorts, he loves watching movies and hanging out with his family.

 Trainees